khachoang1412/khachoang1412.github.io/_pages/lantern.md

 ## Teaching

 1. Chalmers University of Technology: Teaching Assistant
+* 2024 Spring: Wireless Communications (master course, taught in English, 6 hours of exercise sessions and 4 hours of main lectures, handling a group project and an oral exam, final-exam preparation and grading)
 * 2023 Spring: Information theory (master/PhD course, taught in English, 4 hours)
 * 2023 Spring: Wireless Communications (master course, taught in English, 6 hours of exercise sessions and 4 hours of flipped-classroom lectures, handling a group project and an oral exam, final-exam preparation and grading)
 * 2022 Fall: Statistics and machine learning in high dimensions (master/PhD course, taught in English, 8 hours)